pacoispaco/faststamps/README.md

 ## Requirements

-The total requirements are as follows, but note that the Faststamps app, Catalogue API and Collection API have slightly different dependencies and all have their own `requirements.txt`files.
+The total requirements are as follows, but note that the Faststamps app, Catalogue API and Collection API are separate applications and have slightly different dependencies.
+These are the total dependencies:

  * [Python 3.8+](https://www.python.org/) but should probably work with earlier versions too.
  * [FastAPI](https://fastapi.tiangolo.com/).